ergon/airlock-helm-charts/charts/microgateway/README.md

 #### Ingress terminating secure HTTPS
 The TLS certificate of the Ingress must be in a secret object which is referred to in the Ingress configuration.
 At the time of writing, Ingress supports only the default port 443 for HTTPS and directly assumes it is TLS.
 In case that multiple hosts are configured, TLS-SNI is used to distinguish what host the client requested.
+For each configured `ingress.tls.host`, an `ingress.hosts` entry must also be created to ensure that the ingress rules are created correctly.

   To receive HTTPS traffic from the outside of the Kubernetes cluster, use the following configuration:
   ```